Parici75/latentspace-explorer/docs/source/workflow.md

 5. **Export** the data :
-    The `Export` section let you export the matrix of reconstructed data as a CSV file.
+    The `Export` section let you export:
+    - The matrix of reconstructed data as a CSV file

-    A pickled :obj:`AppBackend` object exposing the data and the processing and plotting methods can be retrieved.
+    - A pickled :class:`~lse.libs.backend.AppBackend` object exposing the data, processing and plotting methods to be used offline.